Slow-cooked chicken with raisins and potatoes, very mild, slightly sweet, slightly tangy, delicious Moroccan dish…

 Tagine Picture courtesy: Emily Avila

 It’s made of clay and the outside is usually glazed and painted.
-It has two parts: the base dish and a dome shaped lid which is used to cover the base while slow cooking.
+It has two parts: the base dish and a dome-shaped lid which is used to cover the base while slow cooking.

 I don’t have a tagine so I used a non-stick cooking pot, I’ll be getting one soon though I am so much in love with pretty tagines.
 If you have a tagine go ahead and cook this dish in it.
 Usually, bone-in chicken or beef or lamb is used for cooking.
 I used bone-in chicken breasts.
 It’s very easy to make, you just have to first brown the chicken and then add all the other ingredients and cook it covered.

 I really loved the addition of raisins, which imparted the slight sweetness to this dish.
 I thought it would be very sweet, but it wasn’t that intense.
-Also, lemon gave the slight tanginess to this dish.
+Also, lemon gave the mild tanginess to this dish.
 Overall this dish tasted very mild and really delicious.

 - Chicken breast, bone-in- 3 breasts